Skip to content

 Try It Yourself

 Reading without practicing is like not learning at all.
 Here are three exercises with increasing difficulty.
-We recommend writing each one yourself.
+I suggest you write each one by hand.

 Exercise 1: Positive, Negative, or Zero

-Write a program that reads an integer and determines whether it is positive, negative, or zero.
-You must implement this using both an if-else chain and the ternary operator.
+Write a program that reads an integer and determines if it is positive, negative, or zero.
+Implement it using both an if-else chain and the ternary operator.

 Expected interaction:

-Use a switch to implement a simple calculator: read two integers and an operator (+, -, *, /) from standard input, and output the result.
-The division operation must handle the case where the divisor is zero.
+Use switch to implement a simple calculator: read two integers and an operator (+, -, *, /) from standard input, and output the result.
+Handle division by zero.

 Expected interaction:

-Write a function that takes three integers—year, month, and day—and uses conditional statements to determine whether the date is valid.
-You need to consider whether the month is in the range of 1-12, the different maximum days per month, and that February has 29 days in a leap year.
-Hint: using a switch to handle the number of days in different months will be very clear.
+Write a function that takes three integers (year, month, day) and uses conditional statements to determine if the date is valid.
+You need to consider if the month is within 1-12, the different maximum days for each month, and leap years (February has 29 days).
+Hint: using switch to handle days for different months will be very clear.

 Summary

-In the next chapter, we will learn about loop statements—teaching programs how to repeat.
-Loops combined with conditionals form Turing-complete computational power; any computable problem can be expressed using them.
+In the next chapter, we will learn about loop statements — teaching programs to repeat.
+Loops combined with conditionals constitute Turing-complete computational power; any computable problem can be expressed with them.